SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 You can pass **multiple parameters to a function.**

-We have a function which **receives two parameters:** `firstNum` and `secondNum` and prints the sum of that calculation to the console.
+We have a function that **receives two parameters:** `firstNum` and `secondNum` and prints the sum of that calculation to the console.

 Here `firstNum` and `secondNum` exists only **in the function body.**